 As a long-standing SRA accredited provider, BARBRI Altior delivers a PSC course that ensures trainee solicitors become competent to practise and can meet the ever-evolving needs of their clients.
 The course consists of four core modules, combined with 24 hours of electives (where applicable).

-After taking all of our course online in 2020, in 2021, we are re-introducing classroom courses back into our offering, subject to government restrictions.
 With our complete PSC now available to complete online, the potential to pick and mix between on and offline learning for a truly blended flexible approach has never been easier.

 The PSC course must be completed as part of a trainee solicitor’s compulsory training, during the training contract or by FCILEx members wishing to become qualified.